abrochard/kubel/README.md

 j => jab deployment to force rolling update
 ```

+# Editing a resource

+After describing a resource in YAML format, you can edit the buffer and hit `C-c C-c` to apply your changes.

+For example, if you want to edit a deployment, you can hit the key sequence `d -y d`, then select your deployment, edit the buffer, and hit `C-c C-c` to apply.

 ## Customize

 By default, kubel log tails from the last 100 lines, you can change the `kubel-log-tail-n` variable to set another line number.